 It affects your workplace

 Many studies have proven that poor indoor air quality can have a very real effect on workplace efficiency.
-Not only can it increase the symptoms of allergies and asthma, but the contaminants put off by copying machines, cleaning supplies, poorly maintained HVAC systems, and electrical equipment can cause headaches (even migraines), dripping eyes, and scratcy throats.
-While these symptoms may be temporary, continued exposure to poor indoor air quality (after all, you do spend at least 40 hours a week at the office) can result in skin irritations, respiratory illness, and other chronic ailments.
-On the more extreme side, radon or asbestos seeping in through split foundations or ceilings can actually cause cancer and other deadly conditions and an excessive concentration of carbon monoxide can cause sudden death.
+Not only can it increase the symptoms of allergies and asthma, but the contaminants put off by copying machines, cleaning supplies, poorly maintained heating and cooling systems, and electrical equipment can cause headaches (even migraines), dripping eyes, and itchy throats.
+While these symptoms may be temporary, continued exposure to poor indoor air quality (after all, you do spend at least 40 hours a week at the office) can result in skin rashes, respiratory illness, and other chronic ailments.
+On the more severe side, radon or asbestos coming in through split foundations or ceilings can actually cause cancer and other deadly conditions and an excessive concentration of carbon monoxide can lead to sudden death.

 So next time your friend starts telling you about indoor air quality, listen intently because it could be important for your health and for your home.
-If you aren’t sure if your home’s indoor air quality is good or bad, call Komfort Air for a complimentary in-home analysis and we’ll verify your indoor air quality levels and share whole-home air cleaning plans with you.
+If you are unsure if your home’s indoor air quality is good or bad, call Komfort Air for a free in-home analysis and we’ll verify your indoor air quality levels and share whole-home air cleaning plans with you.